yukikongju/Miscellaneous-Projects/UnetScratch/README.md

 # Unet Scracth

-This project has 2 main purposes:
+This project has 3 main purposes:
 - learn how to implement a neural network architecture from a paper from scratch
 - modify a neural network architecture that learns representation for a specific task.
+- Hyperparameter tuning with MLFlow

 We will first implement a SRUnet and then use it for the following tasks:
 - image segmentation
 - image augmentation
 - style transfer
+- image generation with GANs Pix2Pix => [neptune.ai - tut](https://neptune.ai/blog/pix2pix-key-model-architecture-decisions)

 We will also learn how to adapt an existing architecture for a different image size